poletproject/RES_article/README.md

 file_format.txt – description of input and output file formats

-When running R files, working directory should be set to one containing the respective data files.
+Set parameters within the fitting.R files and run it.
+When running R files, working directory should be set to one containing the source and data files.

 Packages necessary for running R code are listed within fitting.R.